-Roles and responsibilities
+Roles and responsibilities of data scientists

 Qualifications and required skills

-- proficiency in common machine learning frameworks;
+- proficiency in popular machine learning frameworks;

 - experience with public cloud platforms and services;